 You may also see brilliant purple queens, red-and-black anemonefish, 2-tone dartfish and black-spot pygmy wrasses somewhere in the vicinity.
-Curious batfish have also been known to circle close to divers, so don't be alarmed if one appears right in front of your mask.
+Curious batfish have also been known to circle close to scuba divers, so don't be alarmed if one appears right in front of your mask.

 Also worth looking out for in and around this reef are the many and varied scorpion leaffish - green, yellow, black and white - wafting passively with the movement of the water.
 Leaffish are quite common throughout the whole of the lagoon.
-Of course the name of the site refers to the carpet of anemones in the shallower parts of the dive so it is no surprise that plenty of anemone fish call Carpet Cove their home.
+Of course the name of the site refers to the carpet of anemones in the shallower parts of the site so it is no surprise that plenty of anemone fish call Carpet Cove their home.

 The main feature of this Beqa Lagoon dive is an enormous tunnel which you make your way along into 2 separate chambers.
 All the while as you cruise along here, the walls are sprinkled with soft corals, sea fans, cup corals and just about every other type of sessile flora you can imagine.
 Especially under torch light this is an experience of beauty.
 There even seem to be different floors within these bommies with tunnels stacked upon each other and running parallel to each other at differing depths.